You have a choice:

 How do I stop using it?

-To stop using the implant, it needs to be removed by a trained medical professional.
-They will give you a local anaesthetic; make a small cut in the skin to find the implant’s tip and pull it out.
+To stop using the implant, a trained medical professional must remove it.
+They will give you a local anaesthetic, make a small cut in the skin to find the implant’s tip, and pull it out.
 It usually takes 5–10 minutes.

 When will I be fertile again?